Pontardawe: Landmarks

 The best-known landmark is the tall spire of St Peter's Church which dominates the centre of the town from its site on a high point of the valley floor close to the Swansea Canal.

 The town includes two sections of the Swansea Canal with a total length of 2.5 mi.
 The old stone bridge of Pontardawe was built by William Edwards of Eglwsilan, a famous bridge builder.
 He also built the Old Bridge at Pontypridd, which was the longest single-span bridge in the world when it was constructed, as well as the bridge at Cenarth.
 Edwards was also responsible for the design of Morriston, a new town developed by the Swansea Valley industrialist Sir John Morris.

 Politics

 Prior to local government reorganisation in 1974, Pontardawe and district was served by Pontardawe Rural District Council; this merged in 1974 to become part of Lliw Valley DC and was subsequently reorganised again when the Pontardawe area became a part of Neath Port Talbot county borough.
-Pontardawe Town Council is currently controlled by Plaid Cymru.
+Pontardawe Town Council is currently led by Plaid Cymru.

 The constituency office of Jeremy Miles MS is in the town.
 As part of the South Wales West regional constituency, Pontardawe is also represented by Tom Giffard MS, Altaf Hussain MS, Sioned Williams MS, and Luke Fletcher MS.